-Using School Data for Evaluation
+Using School Data Evaluation

 Schools collect data as part of their everyday operations, and the most commonly used school data is probably discipline referral data.
-Many schools look at their disciplinary referrals over time as a way to see whether implementing a Second Step program has resulted in fewer problem behaviors.
-One of the advantages of this approach is that schools can often compare the number of referrals for the year before they implemented the program to the number once the program has been in place.
+Many schools look at their disciplinary referrals over time as a way to see whether implementing the Second Step Program has resulted in fewer problem behaviors.
+One of the advantages of this approach is that schools can often compare the number of referrals for the year before they implemented the program to the number once Second Step has been in place.

 It's also possible to track referrals over time to see whether the program results in fewer students having behavioral problems once it's been in place for multiple years.
-Check the Evaluation Design section for information on how different evaluation designs affect the strength of the connection between Second Step programs and any outcomes you find.
+Check the Evaluation Design section for information on how different evaluation designs affect the strength of the connection between Second Step and any outcomes you find.

-Although it's possible to look at other types of school data for evaluation purposes, disciplinary referrals are the most common source of information on Second Step program outcomes.
-Things like attendance, grades, and test scores can be affected by the programs, but their effects on those outcomes are less direct and can be harder to see.
+Although it's possible to look at other types of school data for evaluation purposes, disciplinary referrals are the most common and safest source of information on Second Step outcomes.
+Things like attendance, grades, and test scores can be affected by the program, but its effect on those outcomes is less direct and can be harder to see.